developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 ### Adding Delay Between Actions

-Used for generating the delay between actions.
-After execution of the first action, if the second action need to be executed with a delay then providing the delay command in between two actions will be useful.
-This can be used in all four kind of button actions i.e. (buttonActionClick, buttonActionLongClick, buttonActionup and buttonActionDown).
-The command name is  ***delay*-value**.
+Used for generating a delay (in milliseconds) between actions.
+After execution of the first action, if the second action must be executed after a delay, providing the delay command between two actions can be useful. delay code can be applies for any type of button action ( i.e. buttonActionClick, buttonActionLongClick, buttonActionup, buttonActionDown).

+**Delay command**: `delay-value`
+**Delay interval**: milliseconds

 #### Example